Skip to content

 On November 22, 2025, Iranian agro-industrial company Parsirang appeared on the leak site of the dragonforce ransomware group.
 The listing states that internal files were exfiltrated during a ransomware attack on the firm, which produces eggs and operates in feed production, olive farming, and compost fertilizer in Fars Province.

 Public reporting indicates that dragonforce posted details of the Parsirang incident on its leak site.
 The company is described as a large-scale operation with significant production capacity and required certifications for its sector.
 Available reporting does not specify the exact number of records involved or the full volume of data taken.
-The post confirms that files were stolen prior to any encryption, a standard step in the group’s approach.
+The post states that files were stolen prior to any encryption, a standard step in the group’s approach.

 No customer personal data or consumer records have been publicly detailed in the initial listing.
 The focus appears to be on internal corporate documents.
 Industry research from sources such as DoxxScan™ continuous monitoring has not yet catalogued this specific ransomware leak, which is typical for data posted exclusively on dark-web leak sites.